Competing Persuaders in Zero-Sum Games: Supplementary Appendix B: Extensions

 \begin{prop} In any PBE in which the receiver chooses action $a^*(\beta) = argmin_{a_b \in A^*(\beta)}$ $b$, the receiver takes their first best action w.p. $1$. \end{prop} \begin{proof} Fix a PBE and consider all posteriors induced by the equilibrium experiments with positive probability.
 At any posterior $\beta \in \{\delta_1,...,\delta_N\}$, the receiver clearly takes their first best action.
 Now consider any posterior that occurs with positive probability that does not fully reveal the state.
 At such a $\beta$, there exists $\Omega' \subseteq \Omega$ with $|\Omega'|>1$ and $\beta_l > 0$ for all $l \in \Omega'$.
 But then $\Omega'$ is being pooled in equilibrium which implies (Proposition 2) that $v_1,...,v_M$ are all linear on $\Delta(\Omega')$ which implies (Lemma \ref{finite_action_lemma}) that there exists $a \in A$ such that $a^*(\delta_l) = a$ for all $l \in \Omega'$.
 Note that $\omega \in \Omega'$ (all other states are ruled out by $\beta$).
 By convexity of $\Delta_a$ (proof of Claim \ref{finite_action_claim}), $a^*(\beta)=a=a^*(\delta_{\omega})$.
 Hence, the receiver's ex-post payoff is always their first best payoff: $u_r(a^*(\omega),\omega)$. \end{proof}

-The finite action characterization of all equilibria being fully revealing follows immediately from Theorem 1 and Lemma \ref{finite_action_lemma}.
+The Corollary \ref{cor_finite_action}, finite action characterization of all equilibria being fully revealing follows immediately from Theorem 1 and Lemma \ref{finite_action_lemma}.

-\begin{corollary} The state is fully revealed in every PBE in which the receiver chooses action $a^*(\beta) = argmin_{a_b \in A^*(\beta)}$ $b$ if and only if for every pair of states $l$ and $k$ $a^*(\delta_l) \neq a^*(\delta_k)$. \end{corollary} \begin{proof} `If' direction.
+\textbf{Corollary \ref{cor_finite_action} proof.} \begin{proof} `If' direction.
 If for a pair of states $l$ and $k$, $a^*(\delta_l) \neq a^*(\delta_k)$, then by Lemma \ref{finite_action_lemma} some $v_i$ is nonlinear (and hence nonlinear) on $\Delta(\{l,k\})$.
 If this is true for every pair of states, then along every edge of the simplex we have nonlinearity of some sender's utility function which implies (Theorem 1) full revelation in every equilibrium.

 `Only if' direction.
 If $a^*(\delta_l)=a^*(\delta_k)$ for any pair of states $l$ and $k$, then Lemma \ref{finite_action_lemma} implies that all $v_i$'s are linear on $\Delta(\{l,k\})$.
 This implies (Theorem 1) that there are non-fully revealing equilibria. \end{proof}